axean/tergite-frontend/apps/tergite-mss/docs/api-design.md

   the advantage of a shallow learning curve
 - The endpoint pattern should be predictable enough that if one knows the resource name, one can easily construct any endpoint without having to check the API documentation.
+- All responses need to be JSON-compatible so that client code is simple.
+  It will not need to handle other types of responses.